 Look up, and amongst bright blue window panes, you will find a matching bright blue cafe banner adorning a scribbled “two hands”.
 Sydney raised Giles Russell comes out to greet me, amongst the now growing 11AM crowd.

 An acai bowl is placed in front of me - a purple smoothie mix topped with fruits and an assortment of seeds, the type that sit in your pantry and you aren’t quite sure of how to use, however when scattered artistically amongst the fruitful palettes, looks just right.
-“Australians grow up eating healthy and delicious food that is sourced well, grown well and simply tastes good,” says Giles, “At the end of the day, you should eat food at Two Hands and leave feeling good - food is meant to be your fuel, it’s not supposed to just fuel you up but it should also power your brain.”
+“Australians grow up eating healthy and delicious food that is sourced well, grown well and simply tastes good,” said Giles, “At the end of the day, you should eat food at Two Hands and leave feeling good - food is meant to be your fuel, it’s not supposed to just fuel you up but it should also power your brain.”
 Having come from a week of eating where flavours were exquisite, but large portions left you sluggish, I understood.
 His favourite places to eat in New York otherwise?
 “The crabby shack, Brooklyn crab, Roberta’s in Bushwick.” - diversity seems to be key.

 Two Hands is not the only successful Australian Cafe in a city densely populated with food venues crowded into a hectic and tumultuous grid.
-There’s Blue Stone Lane, Ruby’s, Little Collins, all with a similarity of bringing good Australian food and creating the concept of community.
-Two Hands is exactly this - the room is buzzing with conglomeration of Australian and American accents as fashionable diners enjoy their meals against an airy room filled with interiors inspired by Australian Beaches on this hot New York Summer’s day.
+There’s Good Thanks, Blue Stone Lane, Ruby’s, Little Collins, all with a similarity of bringing good Australian food and creating the concept of community.
+Two Hands is exactly this - the room is buzzing with a conglomeration of Australian and American accents as fashionable diners enjoy their meals against an airy room filled with interiors inspired by Australian Beaches on this hot New York Summer’s day.
 If good food, close community, and an eye for trend is what Giles Russell was envisioning for his business in 2012, this was most definitely achieved - a sunny slice of Australia in a bustling, booming city.